Time and the Trickster

 "What does that mean?"
 Tosh asked herself quietly before she tapped Malcolm's arm and directed his attention to the screen.

-"When they stepped inside the first time something went off," Kate said.
-"What if it wasn't a normal trap, but some kind of biological scanner."
+"When they stepped inside the first time something went off," Kate answered slowly in a tight voice.
+"What if it wasn't a normal trap, but some kind of biological scanner?"

 "General!"
 Malcolm shouted quickly.
 "Unknown reaction is taking place.
 They need to get out!"